linuxserver/docker-documentation/docs/selkies/developer-guide/building-images.md

 root/
 └── defaults/
     ├── autostart_wayland    # what to run in Wayland mode
-    └── autostart            # what to run in X11 fallback mode
+    └── autostart            # what to run in X11 mode
 ```

 and `root/defaults/autostart_wayland` containing, in the simplest case, one line: